 - a.
-IRs are selected automatically according to the zoom setting, providing wide or narrow angle IR illumination. - b.
-Incorporates automatic protocol and baud rate diagnosis which means these are set automatically.
+12 High Powered IRs are selected automatically according to the zoom setting, providing wide or narrow angle IR illumination. - b.
+Incorporates automatic protocol and baud rate diagnosis which means these are selected automatically.

 2. High Speed Horizontal and Vertical rotation